basharmaximous-wq/GhostHealth-Guard/README.md

 ## 🚀 Catch HIPAA compliance issues before they cost you $50,000 — inside your GitHub PRs.

 GhostHealth Guard is the **invisible shield** for your Rust health-tech stack.
-It’s an AI-powered sentinel that hunts for PHI leaks, enforces HIPAA-ready architecture, and silences privacy risks before they ever reach production.
+It's an AI-powered sentinel that hunts for PHI leaks, enforces HIPAA-ready architecture, and silences privacy risks before they ever reach production.

 ---

 ## 📈 Why this matters: The Cost of a Single Mistake
 In high-compliance industries like Health Informatics, a simple `println!` of a `PatientName` or `SocialSecurityNumber` can lead to **massive legal liabilities** and trust erosion.

 - **The Risk:** Standard linters don't understand the difference between a "Username" (public) and "PatientID" (PHI).
 - **The Gap:** A single accidental log entry can trigger **HIPAA fines starting at $50,000** per violation.